 Festivals in Virginia-Highland

 The whole city swarms the streets of VaHi every summer for its neighborhood festival, Summerfest.
-Appropriately named, Summerfest takes place in early summer (save the date for June 3-4, 2017) and brings the community together for music, art and camaraderie.
-Past performers have included popular local duo City Mouse, Dirty Dozen Brass Band, and Roger Clyne and the Pacemakers.
+Appropriately named, Summerfest takes place in early summer and brings the community together for music, art and camaraderie.
+Past performers have included popular local duo City Mouse, Dirty Dozen Brass Band and Roger Clyne and the Pacemakers.
 Artists travel from all over the south to sell their wares, with something for everyone and all types of budgets.
 Cool off with frozen lemonade or beer from the concession stands; festival type food (i.e. funnel cakes and hot dogs) is also available for purchase.

-This winter, December 3-4, 2016, you can peek into the charming bungalow homes of VaHi during the Tour of Homes.
+In winter, peek into the charming bungalows of VaHi during the Tour of Homes.
 For over 22 years the tour has given people access to eight beautiful houses, each with chefs stationed in them.
 Tour goers get to find home decorating inspiration while trying bites from neighborhood and nearby restaurants like D.B.A.
-Barbecue,...
-Highland Bakery and Press & Grind.
+Barbecue, Highland Bakery and Press & Grind.